Award-Winning Director & Explorer

 James Cameron is a Canadian-born filmmaker, deep-sea explorer, pioneer of film technology, and philanthropist.
 Cameron has written, produced, and directed a number of landmark films that have blazed new trails in visual effects and set numerous box office records.

 Cameron is best known for his 2006 sci-fi epic "Avatar" (won the Golden Globe for Best Drama and Best Director) and his 1997 romance-disaster "Titanic," (won the Academy Awards for Best Picture, Best Director, and Best Editing).
-These are the two highest grossing films of all time.
+These are two of the highest grossing films of all time.

 Born in Canada, Cameron moved to California in 1971 at the age of 17.
 He studied physics at Fullerton Junior College while working as a machinist, and later a truck driver.
 Setting his sights on a career in film, Cameron quit his trucking job and went to work on low-budget science fiction films as a self-taught designer and visual effects artist.

 In 1984, Cameron directed his first film, "The Terminator," which became an unexpected breakout hit and established Cameron’s name in Hollywood.
 He then went on to write and direct sci-fi horror classic "Aliens" in 1986, followed up by "The Abyss" (1989), "Terminator 2: Judgment Day" (1991), and "True Lies" (1994).
 After this, Cameron began work on his long time passion project, "Titanic," which blended his two loves—filmmaking and deep-sea diving.
 Making "Titanic" required Cameron to make 12 submersible dives to the wreck of the ship itself, two and half miles down in the North Atlantic.